-Austria’s monopoly over both land-based gaming and internet gaming has drawn criticism from competitors and EU courts alike.
-Back in 2012, Austria supposedly opened its internet gaming industry to private companies with a licensing process.
+Austria’s monopoly over both land-based gaming and online gambling has drawn criticism from competitors and EU courts alike.
+Back in 2012, Austria supposedly opened its online betting industry to private companies with a licensing process.

 I say supposedly because the whole thing was rigged to make it impossible for anyone except Austrian Lotteries to get a license.
 Basically, the government wanted to institute a monopoly without having to say “we want a monopoly.”
 The companies Bet-at-Home, Lotelo and Bandal challenged the legality of the monopoly and licensing process.
 Austrian courts ruled against these companies in 2013 and kept the monopoly in full force.

 More recently, the European Union found Austria’s gambling laws noncompliant with European Union laws.
 As a member of the European Union, Austria is bound to uphold free trade and encourage competition between member states.
 This goes for gambling as well as commerce and other matters.